Leo-U/Hangman/README.md

 #### Polymorphism

 'Polymorphism' refers to the ability of different objects to respond to the same message in different ways.
-This is achieved through inheritance and method overriding.
+This is achieved through inheritance, method overriding, and other techniques.

 I have not used polymorphism in this project.